 Former Robin Jason Todd parted ways with the Batman over their vastly different approaches to crimefighting, eventually founding his own team, the Outlaws.

-Death can be a strange thing for DC Super Heroes, especially when it doesn’t quite stick.
+Death can be a strange thing for superheroes, especially when it doesn’t quite stick.
 Just ask Jason Todd.
 As Batman’s second Robin, Jason died at the hands of the Joker when he was just a child.
 But he returned to life with the help of a Lazarus Pit and the literal warping of time and reality.